Child car seat brand Maxi-Cosi has launched a new tool that shows you which Maxi-Cosi car seats are suitable for your car, child and preferences.

 To ensure that your child’s car seat is fitted properly, make these 10 simple child car seat fitting checks now.

-Child car seat safety tests
+Baby car seat safety tests

-In order to find the safest child car seats, we put each model through a series of intensive tests.
+In order to find the safest baby and child car seats, we put each model through a series of intensive tests.
 First up are the crash tests, where we simulate both front and side-impact collisions.
-We conduct these at greater speeds than standard British safety tests to make them more realistic and also use a real car - the compulsory standard test just uses a mock-up of a back seat and only tests frontal collisions.
+We conduct these at greater speeds than standard British safety tests to make them more realistic and also use a real car – the compulsory standard test just uses a mock-up of a back seat and only tests frontal collisions.

 We also test car seats for ease of use, assessing how straightforward they are to fit and use on a day-to-day basis.
 We use a range of cars and test car seats in both Isofix and seat-belt modes.